litmuschaos/chaos-workflows/README.md

 This repository hosts predefined workflows based on LitmusChaos experiments you can pick for use, while also the dev/usage docs that explain the procedure to construct your own chaos workflows.

-You can refer to this following presentation made by [Michael Knyazev](https://github.com/mikhailknyazev) during the chaos carnival 2021 about how chaos workflows were used in constructing reliability pipelines on AKS.
+You can refer to the following presentation made by [Michael Knyazev](https://www.linkedin.com/public-profile/in/mikhailkniazev) during the Chaos Carnival 2021 about how Chaos Workflows can be used in constructing Reliability Pipelines on Amazon EKS.

 [![Building Reliability Pipelines with Chaos Workflows](IMG/reliability_pipeline_chaos_workflows.png)](https://www.youtube.com/watch?v=7yBFgqUo01E "Building Reliability Pipelines with Chaos Workflows")